hroudae/CS6350/README_hw2.txt

 To run the program to produce the results specified in homework 2, there are two shell scripts: EnsembleLearning/run.sh and LinearRegression/run.sh.
 These will call the five python scripts that produce the specified data.
+They must be run while inside their respective directories.

 EnsembleLearning/run.sh runs the folowing python scripts: